nipeshkc7/get-odds-api-lambda/README.md

 # get-odds-api-lambda

-🚀🚀 This is a lambda function deployed to AWS that gets api data from [odds-api](https://the-odds-api.com) and store it in Amazon DynamoDB 📂📂.
+🚀🚀 This is a lambda function deployed to AWS that gets api data from [odds-api](https://the-odds-api.com) and stores it in Amazon DynamoDB 📂📂.

 ## Overview